dwyl/image-classifier/README.md

 And with that, you've successfully added semantic searching into the application!
-Give yourself a pat on the back! 👏
+Pat yourself on the back! 👏

 You've expanded your knowledge in key areas of machine learning and artificial intelligence,